 - Big Qualicum River – From mid-September until mid-November, Chinook and Pink salmon return to the hatchery and spawn.
 Consequently, the rivers and channels are full of active fish (and dying fish) which attract all types of birds and wildlife.

 - Goldstream Park (near Victoria) from mid-October to early December.
 Goldstream is also a beautiful place for fall colours as well.

 Starting in late August, the grizzly bears on the mainland start heading down to the local rivers and streams to fish.
 As Vancouver Island doesn’t officially have grizzly bears, a guided boat tour is the way to see these magnificent beasts.
 And although the tours are rather expensive, if seeing grizzlies up close is on your bucket list, I highly recommend booking a tour.
 It’s a full-day experience you won’t regret doing!

 To find out all the details and for a firsthand account, read this article: Campbell River Grizzly Bear Tours.

 In the Wild

-If doling out money to see wildlife isn’t your thing, don’t worry, there’s still plenty of opportunities for you.
+If doling out money to see wildlife isn’t your thing, don’t worry, there are still plenty of opportunities for you.
 Although you most likely won’t see a grizzly bear, Vancouver Island has many other types of wildlife that are abundant during the fall.
 Elk, in particular, make their way into town quite frequently, especially in the Cowichan Valley.
-Head to Lake Cowichan area, or in particular, Youbou, for your best chance of seeing Elk.
+Head to the Lake Cowichan area, or in particular, Youbou, for your best chance of seeing Elk.